 A brief personal letter from the applicant is to address professional experience, desire to become a nurse anesthetist, and why the applicant chose MTSA.
-This letter is to be uploaded to the student portal and is sent to the Admissions Committee for review.
+This letter is to be uploaded in the NursingCAS application and is sent to the Admissions Committee for review.